defano/wyldcard/README.md

 `trunc`         | Returns the integer portion of the given numerical argument; for example `the trunc of 8.99` yields `8`.
 `value`         | Evaluates the given factor as a HyperTalk expression and returns the result.
 Example: `the value of ("3" & "*4")` yields `12`.
 `voices`        | Returns a list of installed voices.
 This function is unique to WyldCard and does not exist in HyperCard.
+`windows`       | Accepts no arguments and returns a return-delimited list containing the name of every window in alphabetical order (note that HyperCard returns this list in Z-order).

 ### User-defined functions